linearcodes-dev/CoveringRadius_MPI_implementation/README.md

-# MPI Parallel implementation of finding the Covering Radius of Linear Codes over Finite Fields Using a Parity-Check Matrix
+# MPI Parallel implementation of finding the Covering Radius of Linear Codes
 Here we give a Message Passing Interface (MPI) parallel implementation (uploaded .cpp, file) of a known algorithm for finding the Covering Radius of Linear Codes over Finite Fields Using a Parity-Check Matrix.
 Parallel